 What Is Wall Cladding?

-Wall cladding is a system which protects a building’s exterior walls as well as interior works from adverse weathering effects or any other types of irritants that have a negative effect on the building.
-It is a process of layering one material over the top of another material that will create a skin layer over the walls.
+Wall cladding is a system that protects a building’s exterior walls as well as interior works from adverse weathering effects or any other types of irritants that have a negative effect on the building.
+It is a process of layering one cladding material (wood, glass, stone, etc.) over the top of another material that will create a skin layer over the walls.

 Cladding is solely employed as a control element to avoid water damage to walls and interior works of a room or building, as well as water leakage.
 Wall Claddings are used both inside (interior) and outside (exterior) of a building.

 Wall Claddings are available in several types and forms with different materials, different directions, and textures.
 The cladding system consists of two components: